daffl/rubberduck/readme.md

 of the ``after`` and ``afterMethod`` events.
 Asynchronous methods that return an ``Error`` object as the first argument to the callback will also fire error-type events rather than after.

+## Strict punched methods

+A second optional parameter to ``punch`` (the third argument) is a flag indicating whether or not rubberduck should be strict with the signature of the resulting function.
+This means the ``length`` property of any punched method will remain the same (rather than revert to zero), at the cost of a slightly more expensive mechanism to punch the methods, and is off by default.

 ## License

 Copyright (C) 2011 David Luecke daff@neyeon.de